junxit/us-congress-bills-119/bill.md

     >     - **(V)** does not condition membership in the group or association on any health status-related factor (as described in section 702(a)(1)) relating to any individual;
     >     - **(VI)** makes coverage under such plan available to all employer members of such group or association regardless of any health status-related factor (as described in section 702(a)(1)) relating to such employer members;
     >     - **(VII)** does not provide coverage under such plan to any individual other than an employee of an employer member of such group or association;
-    >     - **(VIII)** has established a governing board with by-laws or other similar indications of formality to manage and operate such plan in both form and substance, of which at least 75 percent of the board members shall be made up of employer members of such group or association participating in the plan that are duly elected by each participating employer member casting 1 vote during a scheduled election;
+    >     - **(VIII)** has established a governing board with by-laws or other similar indications of formality to manage and operate such plan in both form and substance, of which at least 75 percent of the board members shall be made up of employer members of such group or association participating in the plan that are duly elected by each participating employer member casting 1 vote during a scheduled election; and
     >     - **(IX)** is not a health insurance issuer (as defined in section 733(b)(2)), and is not owned or controlled by such a health insurance issuer or by a subsidiary or affiliate of such a health insurance issuer, other than to the extent such a health insurance issuer may participate in the group or association as a member;
     >   - **(ii)** is structured in good faith with any set of criteria to qualify for such treatment in any advisory opinion issued prior to the date of enactment of the Association Health Plans Act; or
     >   - **(iii)** meets any other set of criteria to qualify for such treatment that the Secretary by regulation may provide.